vim-advent-calendar/vimways.org/content/2018/djmoch-tag-vims-it.md

 That brings us back to where we started, to the issue of code completion in Vim.
 Yes, Vim does offer native code completion (completing from tags is done with `C-x, C-]` in insert mode).
-No, it's probably not as powerful as what you could get with something like a Jedi plugin a la YouCompleteMe, but I've found it satisfies my needs more often than not, with `:grep` (or my own [`:GrepJob`][mj]) filling the gap nicely in a more native fashion.
+No, it's probably not as powerful as what you could get with something like a Jedi plugin à la YouCompleteMe, but I've found it satisfies my needs more often than not, with `:grep` (or my own [`:GrepJob`][mj]) filling the gap nicely in a more native fashion.